RanaMostafaAbdElMohsen/CaseStudy/README.md

 - Customer listen to voice note

--Send voice notes to all customers who have booked this journey; however currently waiting in the next bus stops [needs to implemented]
+- Send voice notes to all customers who have booked this journey; however currently waiting in the next bus stops [needs to implemented]

--The ability to know how many customers received the voice note; however how many of them have listened to the voice note [needs to be implemented]
+- The ability to know how many customers received the voice note; however how many of them have listened to the voice note [needs to be implemented]